Should you buy an Aga?

 Optional extras to consider

-There are lots of optional extras, from induction hobs and enameled hotplate lids to iTotal Control smart functionality.
+There are lots of optional extras, from induction hobs and enamelled hotplate lids to iTotal Control smart functionality.
 Adding these can bump up the price quite a bit.

 Some people also buy an extra Aga module to sit beside their main Aga.
 As well as providing extra space for cooking, it can be used when your main Aga is completely switched off.
 This can be particularly handy on hot summer days when you may not want the heat of the full Aga further pushing up the temperature in your kitchen.